Superlinear free-discontinuity models: relaxation and phase-field approximation: Lower semicontinuity

 if $u$, $u_j\in {(GSBV(\Omega))^m}$ satisfy ($\Psi$-a''), ($\Psi$-b''), and ($\Psi$-c). \end{theorem} \begin{proof} Proposition~\ref{p:lsc bulk} directly implies the lower semicontinuity inequality for the bulk part.
-Furthermore, $(\nabla u_j)_j$ is equiintegrable in $L^1(\Omega;\R^m)$ by assumption {($\Psi$-a'')} as $q>1$, so that ($g$-a') is satisfied.
-The conclusion then follows at once thanks to Proposition~\ref{p:lsc surface} and the superadditivity of the inferior limit operator. \end{proof}
+Furthermore, $(\nabla u_j)_j$ is equiintegrable in $L^1(\Omega;\R^{m\times n})$ by assumption {($\Psi$-a'')} since $q>1$, so that ($g$-a') is satisfied.
+The conclusion then follows at once from Proposition~\ref{p:lsc surface} and the superadditivity of the $\liminf$ operator. \end{proof}